samufacanha2/Samuel/README.md

 ### About Me

+Hi!
 I am Samuel Façanha, a brazilian Computer Engineering student;

 I am a beginner programmer and an enthusiast of most technologies;